YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 This command wait for the lock on resource "^ABC " to be released.
 Note that that the LOCK command does not block global variable ^ABC in any way.
 This command queues the request for locking resource "^ABC" in the LOCK database.
 Note that you can still modify the value of global variable ^ABC even if it is locked by Mary.

-Now, at the prompt of Mary, execute the following command:
+Now, at Mary's prompt, execute the following command:

 .. parsed-literal::
    YDB>zsystem "LKE -show -all -wait"

-This command produces an output like the following:
+This command produces output like the following:

 .. parsed-literal::
-   DEFAULT ^ABC Owned by PID= 3657 which is an existing process Request PID= 3685 which is an existing process
+   DEFAULT ^ABC Owned by PID=3657 which is an existing process Request PID=3685 which is an existing process

-This output shows that the process belonging to Mary with PID 3657 currently owns the lock for global variable ^ABC and PID of Ken has requested the ownership of that lock.
-You can use this mechanism to create an application logic that adhere to your concurrent access protocols.
+This output shows that the process belonging to Mary with PID 3657 currently owns the lock for global variable ^ABC and Ken's PID has requested the ownership of that lock.
+You can use this mechanism to create application logic that adhere to your concurrent access protocols.

 ++++++++++++++++++++++++++++++++++++++++++++
 Exercise 2: Rectifying a deadlock situation
 ++++++++++++++++++++++++++++++++++++++++++++

-Now, consider another situation when both these users (Mary and Ken) have to update two text files.
+Now, consider another situation where both these users (Mary and Ken) have to update two text files.
 While an update is in progress, a YottaDB LOCK should prevent the other user from LOCKing that file.
 In some cases, a deadlock occurs when both users cannot move forward because they do not release their current LOCKs before adding additional LOCKs.

 A deadlock situation can occur in the following situation: